Naveduran/mandala_creator/README.md

 Test it!

 Click here to make your own [Mandala](https://naveduran.github.io/mandala_creator/)
-> This project is currently in progress, some function can be unavailable.
+> This project first version is currently in progress, some core functionalities can be unavailable.

 ## Credits